KevinJWesley/readmemaker/README.md

-# README.md Generator
+# README.md

   ## Description

-  Using Node.JS to dynamically generator a READ.md on the Command Line
+  Dynamically generating a README.md using Inquirer, Node.js and JavaScript.

   ## Table of Contents